 Jane Asher holds every world record in freestyle swimming for women in the age class of 70–74, as well as in her current class of 75–79.
 In swimming circles, she is known as “the Royal Highness Lady Asher.”
 Flanked by two splashing and snorting mustachioed men, she travels through the water in a graceful and seemingly energy-efficient manner.
 Still, the walruses next to her take off for the first few lengths, even though Lady Asher is able to catch up with one of them after only 400 meters.
-While they’re now punished for their tough starts, Lady Asher has found a smooth and reasonable pace already after 50 meters.
+While they’re now punished for their tough starts, Lady Asher has found a smooth and reasonable pace after 50 meters.
 She’s able to catch up with the second walrus after 800 meters.
-After sixty lengths, Lady Asher reaches the finish line, even though she doesn’t care about the result: “I do this for my own sake.
+After 60 lengths, Lady Asher reaches the finish line, even though she doesn’t care about the result: “I do this for my own sake.
 I swim in order to feel that I’m able to control my body and for the good feeling of having completed a race or a training session.
 And that’s what everyone else should do.”

 You might wonder where the term “masters” comes from.
-Wouldn’t veteran sports be a better description for competitions for senior athletes?
-The reason is that the word “veterans” is already in use for people returning to the US military.
-That’s why the term masters is used, which furthermore doesn’t signify that the competitors were champions at the height of their careers.
+You’d think that “veteran” would be a better description for competitions for senior athletes, but unfortunately “veterans” is already in use for people returning from U.S. military service.
+That’s why the term “masters” is used, which also doesn’t signify that the competitors were champions at the height of their careers.

-Initially, the ones attracted to masters swimming were ambitious young and senior swimmers who’d finished their careers.
+Initially, the people attracted to masters swimming were the ambitious young, and senior swimmers who’d finished their careers.
 But was it really the love of swimming that attracted them?
-An older swimmer, who said that he’d reached the age where he no longer needed to wrap up what he said in pretty wrapping paper, said the following: “Well, half the contestants just want to go to the banquet and screw their old teenage flings.”
+An older swimmer, who felt he’d reached the age where he no longer needed to wrap up what he said in pretty wrapping paper, said, “Well, half the contestants just want to go to the banquet and screw their old teenage flings.”

-Regardless of whether or not the candid veteran was right, there is a range of benefits associated with training in general and with swim training in particular, not least as you get older.
+Regardless of whether the candid veteran was right, there is a range of benefits associated with training in general and with swim training in particular, at least as you get older.

-Jane Asher and the author.
+Jane Asher and the author

-What happens with our body as we get older?
+What happens TO our body as we get older?

 It’s a well-documented fact that our body changes as we get older.
-Scientists know the mechanisms behind many changes, but not all of them.
-Getting older means that we lose an inch or so in height, get drained of liquid, get fatter and that our bones get lighter and more fragile.
-In addition, the functional system of our body collapses in an inevitable and, for those of us enjoying our lives, very sad way.
+Scientists know the mechanisms behind some, but not all changes.
+Getting older means that we lose an inch or so in height, get drained of liquid, get fatter, and our bones get lighter and more fragile.
+In addition, the functional system of our body collapses in an inevitable and—for those of us enjoying our lives—very sad way.
 The databases are full of research emphasizing this tragic message that reminds us of the volatility of life.

-It’s said that after having reached our peak at the age of 30–35, we lose approximately ten percent of our capacity each decade.
-So, in other words, one percent a year.
+It’s said that after we reach our peak around 30–35, we lose approximately 10 percent of our capacity each decade—around 1 percent a year.
 Toward the end of life, this deterioration seems to increase.
-We shrivel up at a greater speed, until we’re nothing but memories for those surviving us.
+We shrivel up at a greater speed until we’re nothing but memories for those surviving us.

 Throughout history, there have been many people who’ve tried to solve the seemingly unavoidable problem of death.
-Not only by putting their faith in an afterlife, but also in recent decades by paying someone to be frozen.
-Unfortunately, the prospects for a successful future thawing are small for the 200 people frozen at the Cryonics Institute in Michigan, as being frozen means massive damage on every cell that makes up our body.
+People not only put their faith in an afterlife but also in recent decades pay someone to freeze them.
+Unfortunately, the prospects for a successful future thawing are small for the 200 people frozen at the Cryonics Institute in Michigan, as being frozen means massive damage to every cell that makes up our body.